SriMadhanReddy/Devops/django/README.md

 CICD setup Jenkins file stages
-1. SSH to the IAC deployed server
+1. as we do not have anything to deploy we only use build
 2. install requirements & setting up env
-3.
+3. start the server